grafeas/kritis/install.md

 gcloud config set compute/zone us-central1-a
 gcloud container clusters create kritis-test --num-nodes=2
 ```
 After creating your cluster, you need to get authentication credentials to interact with the cluster.
-This command will also configure  `kubectl` to use the cluster you created:
+This command will also configure  `kubectl` for your newly created cluster:

 ```shell
 gcloud container clusters get-credentials kritis-test